 Topics of focus for tax authorities

-The ATO has a 'Top 1000' program that aims to obtain additional evidence to achieve greater assurance that the largest 1,000 public and multinational companies are reporting the right amount of income tax in Australia.
+The ATO has a 'Top 1000' program that aims to obtain additional evidence to achieve greater assurance that the largest 1,000 public and multinational companies are reporting the right amount of income tax and GST in Australia.
 This program supports and expands the ATO’s existing compliance approaches.
 Under the program, ATO teams engage with each taxpayer using tailored compliance approaches to assure they are reporting the right amount of income tax or identify areas of tax risk for further action.

 The ATO periodically releases its compliance focus areas that are attracting its attention.
 The following are current areas of focus by the ATO for large and multinational businesses: